tylerbcrawford/monsterr-media-server/docs/guides/installation.md

 # Installation Guide

 ## Overview
-This guide provides step-by-step instructions for installing Monsterr Media Server.
+This guide provides step-by-step instructions for installing Monsterr Media Server using our enhanced React-based setup wizard.
 For a quicker setup, see our [Quick Start Guide](quick-start.md).

 ## Table of Contents
 - [Prerequisites](#prerequisites)